Arsh23/blog/content/article/cvsp/cvsp.md

 ➔ python fib.py
 Time for synchronous fib(): 28.140856742858887 seconds
 ```
-code used to produce this output can be found here

-Executing the above for loop took **~30** seconds, with each call to the `fib()` function taking **y** seconds on average.
+Executing the above for loop took **~30** seconds, with each call to the `fib()` function taking 0.5 seconds on average.
 Lets take this as the baseline and see what happens if we made the code parallel or concurrent:

 ```
 ➔ python fib.py